Jadamka/Chip8-Emulator/README.md

 # Chip8-Emulator

-Cant pass all tests for 4-flags.ch8

-Its pretty much working for other roms and games are working fine.
-But I just found that there is problem with some games and for some i need to enable [load_store_quirk] and [shift_quirk] (shift_quirk was implemented in order to run Space Invaders)
+Its pretty much working for many games, only games that are not working are those on which i need to implement load_store_quirk (Astro Dodge)

+Also while playing tank.ch8 i noticed sometimes while playing it crashes with access violation.
+When I am using modulo in DXYN i add -1 to WIDTH and HEIGHT, the error seems to be fixed, but I am not sure.
+I still need to look into it

 TODO:

-Better shift_quirk and load_store_quirk
+load_store_quirk

-Audio